nicholasdstewart/INST377-Team-Project/docs/user.md

   <li>If you'd like, refresh the page and continue to search!</li>
 </ol>

+<b>Please note that the checkboxes corresponding to "days" and "hours of operation" are currently disabled.</b> Future work will be dedicated to ensuring that users can filter using these options.

 <h2>Additional Resources</h2>
 <p>If you would like to contribute to the application's further development or read additional details, view the <a href='https://github.com/nicholasdstewart/INST377-Team-Project#dev_manual'>Developer's Manual</a> incorporated in